NbAiLab/notram/guides/models.md

 ## T10 Bert Large Long Norwegian Uncased
 The idea here is to further train the BERT Large Norwegian uncased model.
 To increase stability the maximum lr is reduced from 50e-4 to 25e-4.
 Warmup is increased to 20.000 steps.
 We are increasing the training time by 5x, training for at total of 500.000 steps at 128seq.

+Some issues with recovering from pretrained file.
+The MLM-accuracy keeps dropping after the weights are loaded.
+Happens both from seq128 and seq512.